 How to be an effective caseworker

-Being an MP's caseworker is one of the most impactful and rewarding jobs in politics, but there is little formal training available to help you help constituents.
+Being a councillor or MP's caseworker can be one of the most impactful and rewarding jobs in politics, but there is little formal training available to help you help constituents.

-Conducting casework on behalf of a busy MP is a challenging job at the front line of politics.
-Caseworkers are often the first point of contact for constituents facing serious problems, some of whom can be in distress.
-They can include asylum seekers who need urgent advice on finding somewhere to live; vulnerable people whose benefits have been stopped or delayed for no apparent reason; or council tenants living in homes that are in need of urgent repair.
-Caseworkers must be empathetic and resourceful.
-They will know who to call when constituents face a genuine emergency and how to respond when government agencies or quangos are slow to act.
-Above all else, they are the face and voice of the MP they work for and a powerful advocate for the people their boss was elected to represent.
+Councillors and caseworkers are on the front line, often acting as the first point of contact for constituents facing serious problems, some of whom can be in distress: asylum seekers who need urgent advice on finding somewhere to live; vulnerable people whose benefits have been stopped or delayed for no apparent reason; or council tenants living in homes that are in need of urgent repair.

-The day will run from 10am to 4pm in Westminster and will cover:
+The day will run from 10am to 4pm and will cover:

 How to manage casework: what to prioritise and why